Kong/docs.konghq.com/app/enterprise/1.3-x/deployment/installation/centos.md

 1e.
 Result

-   You now should have two files in your home directory on the target CentOS system.
+   You now should have two files in your home directory on the target CentOS system:
-   - Either the Kong RPM or Kong **YUM** repo file.
+   - Either the Kong RPM or Kong Yum repo file.
-   - The license file 'license.json'
+   - The license file `license.json`

 ## Step 2.
 Install Kong Enterprise

 2a.
 Option 1.
 If installing via a downloaded rpm package

    - Install EPEL (Extra Packages for Enterprise Linux), if not already installed